Sebastian Gorka, the deputy assistant to President Donald Trump, parted ways with the White House Friday evening.

 “This is the problem with the leaking,” Scaramucci reportedly told reporters.
 “This is actually a terrible thing.
 Let’s say I’m firing Michael Short today.
 The fact that you guys know about it before he does really upsets me as a human being and as a Roman Catholic.”

 Short eventually resigned later in the day, saying it was a “a privilege to serve” Trump.

-On July 28 Trump announced Homeland Security Secretary John Kelly as his new White House chief of staff.
 "I am pleased to inform you that I have just named General/Secretary John F Kelly as White House Chief of Staff," Trump tweeted.